hswolff/website/_posts/2018/2018-12-02-react-lazy-and-suspense.md

 What this also means, which is even more powerful and exciting, is if `AnotherLazyComponent` takes a long time to load it will no longer affect the rest of the components being rendered.
 We've essentially cordoned off `AnotherLazyComponent` and all its children and prevented its lagginess and supreme laziness from slowing down the rest of our application.

-React will show "Sorry for our laziness" until all its children have loaded and rendered, but while that is going on it will show `Description` if it is loaded and rendered.
+React will show "Sorry for our laziness" until `AnotherLazyComponent` and its children have loaded and rendered, but React will show `Description` as soon as it is loaded and rendered - and _not wait for `AnotherLazyComponent`_.

 Compare this to the previous example without the second `Suspense` component.
 In that scenario React would have waited for **every** lazily loaded child component to load and render before showing anything.